i-dream-of-ai/next-stripe-helper/README.md

 - `subscriptionID` (required): The Stripe ID of the existing subscription.
 - `priceId` (required): The Stripe Price ID of the item.
 - `quantity` (optional): The quantity of the item you are adding.
 Defaults to 1.
-Will add to existing quantity.
+Will add to existing quantity or add the item to the subsdcription if it doesnt exist.
 - `proration_behavior` (optional): Determines how to handle prorations when the billing cycle changes (e.g., when switching plans, resetting billing_cycle_anchor=now, or starting a trial), or if an item’s quantity changes.
 The default value is always_invoice. ('create_prorations', 'none', 'always_invoice')